To my darker and lighter-toned sisters: we are all brown, and each of us is enough.

 As people of African descent, we’ve got to accept that colorism still exists in society.
-The media has and yet, “unintentionally” conditions us that “lighter=beautiful,” and acceptable.
-The faces on advertisements, films, music videos, choice of TV hosts, acclaimed actors, and actresses.
+The media has and yet, “unintentionally” conditions us that “lighter=beautiful” and acceptable.
+From the faces on advertisements, films, music videos, TV hosts to acclaimed actors and actresses.
 That is, any media that we consume.

 Still, we’ve got to acknowledge the strides we are making in the right direction.
-In embracing who we are and how we look.
-We are demonstrating to the world that we are more than the stereotypical opinion of African people and re-defining our narrative.
+In embracing who we are and how we look, we demonstrate to the world that we are more than the stereotypical opinion of African people and re-defining our narrative.

-Also, the recognition and execution of the Black Panther movie; has helped change some of the ignorance around Africans.
+Also, the production of Black Panther has helped change some of the ignorance around Africans.
 At the local level, thankfully, we have more productions that represent people we can relate to.
-People that actually look like you and me, and face more so the same challenges that we do.
+People that actually look like you and me and face more so the same challenges that we do.